 There are four federal judicial districts in California, each with their own bankruptcy courts.
 At each district’s website, you can find information on forms, local rules, and more.
 The districts are:

 Like every other state, California has its own set of property exemptions.
-(To learn more about how property exemptions work generally and which exemptions you may use, see Bankruptcy Exemptions: What Do I Keep When I File for Bankruptcy?)
+(To learn more about how property exemptions work, see Bankruptcy Exemptions: What Do I Keep When I File for Bankruptcy?)

 Some states allow debtors to choose between the state’s exemption list and the federal exemption list.
-California isn’t one of them, but it is unique among the 50 states in that it has two state lists of exemptions.
-Debtors may use either list, but they can’t mix and match, choosing some exemptions from one list and some from the other.
+California isn’t one of them, but it is the only state with two state exemption lists.
+Debtors can use either list, but they can’t mix and match exemption from both lists.
+A debtor must use one or the other.

-Most California homeowners choose California System 1, and here’s why: It protects up to $75,000 of home equity.
-System 1 users can also protect up to $2,725 of equity in a vehicle and $7,175 worth of jewelry, heirlooms, and art.
+Most California homeowners with significant equity in a residential home choose California 704 exemptions, and here’s why: It protects up to $75,000 of home equity (more if you are married, disabled, over age 65, or over age 55 with a low income).
+704 exemption users can also protect up to $3,050 of equity in a vehicle and $8,000 worth of jewelry, heirlooms, and art.

-Under System 2, the homestead exemption is much less generous: It protects only $22,075 worth of equity.
+Under the 703 series, the homestead exemption is not as generous: It protects only $26,800 worth of equity.
 However, debtors who don’t use the homestead exemption to protect a home can apply that amount to any other property they choose.
-Added to the System 2 “wildcard” exemption (another amount debtors can apply to any property) this gives debtors who use system 2 up to $23,250 they can use to protect property they would otherwise lose, whether it’s a boat, a grand piano, or valuable artwork.
+Added to this is the $1,425 “wildcard” exemption (another amount debtors can apply to any property).
+Together, a debtor can protect up to $28,225 in property they would otherwise lose, whether it’s a boat, a grand piano, or valuable artwork.

 When you file for bankruptcy, you must compare your income to the median income for a California household of your size.
 If your income is less than the state median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median California income for a one-person household is just over $47,500; these figures change periodically.
+The median California income for a one-person household is about $52,416; these figures change frequently.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here a list of agencies approved to provide this course in California.